knative/docs/blog/docs/articles/getting-started-blog-p0.md

 ### Ask the community

 But what if you get stuck or have a question, you've researched it yourself, and you still don't have an answer?
 Well, that's when the Knative community comes into the picture.
-The community is very supportive and happy to help, you if you have any questions: don't be shu, ask on slack!
-Depending on the topic, you may want to ask it in [knative-eventing](https://cloud-native.slack.com/archives/C04LMU33V1S), [knative-functions](https://cloud-native.slack.com/archives/C04LKEZUXEE), [knative-serving](https://cloud-native.slack.com/archives/C04LMU0AX60), or some other `knative-*` channel.
+The community is very supportive and happy to help, you if you have any questions: don't be shy, ask on slack!
+Depending on the topic, you may want to ask it via Slack in [knative-eventing](https://cloud-native.slack.com/archives/C04LMU33V1S), [knative-functions](https://cloud-native.slack.com/archives/C04LKEZUXEE), [knative-serving](https://cloud-native.slack.com/archives/C04LMU0AX60), or some other `knative-*` channel.
 If you are unsure, you can always default to asking in [knative-contributors](https://cloud-native.slack.com/archives/C04LN0620E8).
 There are also weekly or bi-weekly working group meetings, so if for example you have a question about a topic related to eventing you could also attend the eventing working group meeting and ask it there.
 We all want you to succeed, so don't